 When you first meet someone, one of the first things you assess is compatibility or chemistry.
 Both these factors are things you can’t control, no matter what.
 You can’t adjust and force yourselves to have compatibility and chemistry if you just don’t have it anymore.

-But in the long run, that sexual incompatibility will become so evident that you can no longer ignore it.
+In the long run, sexual incompatibility will become so evident that you can no longer ignore it.
 Or, it can also be possible that you learn something about yourself that makes your sexuality different altogether.
 [Read: Sexual compatibility: 13 sizzling ways to know if you have it]

 We all grow over time, so what we want in a partner right now could be different in a few years.
 So if your standards have changed, it’s one of the valid reasons to break up with someone.